Claire Michael, David Chhieng and Carlos Bedrossian

 Posted August 16, 2016

-Listed under: head & neck/endocrine; Textbook chapters: Adrenal gland & paraganglia, Pancreas, Parathyroid gland, Thyroid gland
+Listed under: head & neck/endocrine; Textbook chapters: Adrenal gland & paraganglia, Pancreas, Thyroid & parathyroid

 A much-needed comprehensive resource, Endocrine Pathology covers clinical, radiologic, biochemical, molecular, cytogenetic, immunologic and histopathologic aspects of endocrine disorders, including the full spectrum of both neoplastic and non-neoplastic lesions.
 The first section of the book provides an overview of the clinical presentations of endocrine diseases, while the second section reviews the wide variety of investigative techniques used in their diagnosis.
 The third and largest section provides a comprehensive tissue- and organ-based approach to the diagnosis of endocrine disorders, including morphologic, genetic and proteomic features with clinicopathologic correlations.